-To assure the effectiveness of Marine Protected Areas (MPAs) and to determine the impacts on marine resources, we need to identify the types of human activities that occur in or near -MPAs.
+To assure the effectiveness of Marine Protected Areas (MPAs) and to determine the impacts on marine resources, we need to identify the types of human activities that occur in or near MPAs.
 Gathering this data is time consuming, so partnerships with key community groups and engaged citizens are a cost-effective and resource-efficient way to evaluate human uses.
 Trained volunteers can produce accurate and reliable information that can be used to better understand how individuals use MPAs.

 - City of Newport Beach

 - Crystal Cove State Park

 - Members of the public

-- City of Laguna Beach
+- ♦ City of Laguna Beach

 - Laguna Bluebelt Coalition

 - Bolsa Chica Conservancy

 - City of Dana Point

-- Jean-Michel Cousteau's

-Ambassadors of the Environment

-Ritz-Carlton
+- Eco Adventure Center Ritz-Carlton